How to Make Your WordPress Website CCPA Compliant

 The thing is, while the CCPA does not necessarily affect the websites of smaller businesses, we still advise you to comply with the CCPA laws even if you fall into the small business category.
 By doing so, you will let potential customers know that your business is trustworthy and that protecting their rights is your top priority, so they will know to expect nothing short of a perfect customer experience from you.

 Finally, we should note that we are only stating some of the general rules and regulations of the CCPA law.
-To make sure that your business is fully CCPA compliant and to protect yourself from any potential liabilities, we advise you to consult with a lawyer.
+To make sure that your WordPress is CCPA compliant and to protect yourself from any potential liabilities, we advise you to consult with a lawyer.

 Now that we’ve explained what CCPA stands for and we’ve also talked about some of its key points, it’s time to go through some of the necessary steps you should take to ensure that your WordPress site fits the CCPA requirements.
 Here’s what you need to do: